 Sow from early spring to late summer.
 Mustard greens can tolerate a light frost.

 When seeding, place seeds 1 inch apart in rows 6-8 inches apart.
-As they grow, thin 6-18 inches apart (depending on variety).
+As they grow, thin to 6-18 inches apart (depending on variety).

 When growing for seed, increase spacing between plants and between rows (rows should be 24-36 inches apart).
 Staking plants is also recommended when growing for seed.